86Box/docs/settings/network.rst

 PCap device
 -----------

 Host network adapter to use for PCap mode.
-If you aren't seeing any adapters, make sure Npcap is installed correctly.
+If you aren't seeing any adapters, make sure Npcap is installed correctly and a compatible network adapter is present.

 Network adapter
 ---------------